Jayadeva Uyangoda, in The Island, 17 November 2017, where the title is “Our Constitutional Conundrum–A Commentary”

-Filed under accountability, centre-periphery relations, China and Chinese influences, energy resources, foreign policy, governance, historical interpretation, Indian Ocean politics, island economy, landscape wondrous, legal issues, life stories, military strategy, nationalism, politIcal discourse, power politics, Rajapaksa regime, self-reflexivity, Sinhala-Tamil Relations, sri lankan society, the imaginary and the real, transport and communications, truth as casualty of war, world events & processes
+Filed under accountability, american imperialism, Indian Ocean politics, landscape wondrous, life stories, LTTE, politIcal discourse, power politics, propaganda, Rajapaksa regime, Responsibility to Protect or R2P, self-reflexivity, Sinhala-Tamil Relations, sri lankan society, the imaginary and the real, truth as casualty of war, UN reports, war crimes, world events & processes

-Filed under art & allure bewitching, cultural transmission, doctoring evidence, heritage, historical interpretation, Indian religions, Indian traditions, Left politics, life stories, literary achievements, politIcal discourse, self-reflexivity, sri lankan society, teaching profession, the imaginary and the real, world events & processes
+Filed under art & allure bewitching, citizen journalism, cultural transmission, economic processes, heritage, historical interpretation, island economy, landscape wondrous, life stories, performance, photography, self-reflexivity, sri lankan society, the imaginary and the real, transport and communications, travelogue, unusual people, wild life, world events & processes